 In addition, refinancing can also help you get a better deal on your car insurance.
 If you have a higher interest rate on your loan, your insurance company may require you to carry collision coverage, which can add to the cost of your policy.
 By refinancing at a lower rate, you may be able to drop this coverage and save money on your car insurance premiums.

 If you’re currently close to paying off your car loan, refinancing can reset the clock and extend the length of your loan.
-This can cost you more in interest over time and may increase your monthly payments.
+This can cost you more interest over time and may increase your monthly payments.

 When refinancing your car loan, you may have to pay specific fees, such as an origination fee or a prepayment penalty.
 These fees can add to the cost of refinancing and may reduce the overall savings you’ll achieve.